-The main advantage of using this method of selecting flow years is that each record already has its corresponding and appropriate reservoir operating rule curves built in.
-The two disadvantages are that: 1) this set of flow records is more limited (i.e., only a subset of the 80 year record is used); and 2) any new, as yet unseen, flow conditions that would appear in a climate change future are not modeled.
+The main advantage of using this method to select water years in our analysis is that each water year record already has its corresponding and appropriate operating rule curves built in.
+The two disadvantages are that: 1) this set of water records is more limited (i.e., only a subset of the 80 year record is used); and 2) any new, as yet unseen, water conditions that would appear in a climate change future are not modeled.
 However, given that the AR5 data are not available; this method provides a reasonable approach to assessing climate induced impacts to the operation of the power system.

-Unfortunately, when running GENESYS in random-flow mode, the analysis must be done as a refill study.
-That is, for each game the starting contents at reservoirs in October (the beginning of the operating year) are reset to initial values.
+Unfortunately, when running GENESYS in random-water mode, the analysis must be done as a refill study, that is, for each game the starting contents at reservoirs in October (the beginning of the operating year) are reset to initial values.
 This effectively provides more water for the study and reduces the effects of back-to-back bad water years.
-Thus, the resulting adequacy assessment will be slightly optimistic (e.g. lower loss-of-load probability).
-It is not anticipated that this slightly optimistic adequacy assessment will alter the conclusions of the analysis.
+Thus, the resulting adequacy assessment will be optimistically high.
+For our analysis, however, the important parameter is not the absolute value of adequacy but rather the difference in adequacy between climate-change and non-climate-change scenarios.

-A further adjustment that must be made is to reduce the average change in monthly unregulated flows that are projected for 2045 (as shown in Figures M - 3b and M - 4b) to values that are appropriate for 2026 and 2035.
+A further adjustment that must be made is to reduce the average change in monthly unregulated flows that are projected for 2045 (as shown in Figures M-3b and M-4b) to values that are appropriate for 2026 and 2035.
 To do this, a linear relationship was also assumed.
 In other words, the total change in monthly average flows from 2045 was assumed to occur in equal increments for each year from 2016 through 2045.
-The resulting climate-adjusted monthly average unregulated flows for 2026 and 2035 are shown in Figures M - 13a and M - 13b, along with averages when using the fitted data.
+The resulting climate-adjusted monthly average unregulated flows for 2026 and 2035 are shown in Figures M-13a and M-13b, along with averages when using the fitted data.